PugHut/PugHut/README.md

 # Non Github Description
 Hi, I'm PugHut.
 I do Game Development, HTML/CSS, and Music.
 I don't have much else to say.
+You can check this Repository for an example